godmoves/PhoenixGo/README.md

   - [x] update to TensorRT 5
   - [x] update to TensorFlow 1.12
   - [ ] clean up code
+  - [ ] move structure TreeNode to a better file, it should belong to mcts
+  - [ ] consider add sgf- and board- prefix to differ XToStr and StrToX
   - [ ] add tests and benchmarks

 # Leela Zero X PhoenixGo